hortonworks/cloudbreak/docs/openstack_cb_ui.md

 `Subnet (CIDR):` a subnet with CIDR block under the given `public network`

-`Public network ID` id of an OpenStack public network
+`Public network ID:` id of an OpenStack public network

 `Public in account:` share it with others in the account